kavat/predator/README.md

 ```
 After CA has been generated, proxy can be set in order to perform traffic inspection
 ### Dummy
-Traffic decryption through Proxy module and replication to internal network for third parties analysis (such Suricata); default in config.py is False
+Traffic decryption through Proxy module replication to internal network for third parties analysis (such Suricata); default in config.py is False
 ```
 DUMMY = False
 ```